tantosoft/Automation/README.md

 and it will install all other dependecies required by them.
 The installation of the packages on other operating systems is out of the scope of this project.

-In this project, I focused more on making solution more generic (dynamic inventory, N machines, reusable tasks, config templates, maximum usage of Ansible facts, separation of roles).
+In this project, I focused on making dynamic inventory, N machines, reusable tasks, config templates, maximum usage of Ansible facts, separation of roles.

-**Vagrantfile**: The Vagrant script creates 3 number of virtual ubuntu boxes to be used as web servers and 1 extra box to be used as load balancer.
-Load balancer IP: 10.0.15.11, Webservers ip addresses from 10.0.15.21, 22, 23.
+**Vagrantfile**: The Vagrant script creates 3 virtual ubuntu boxes to be used as web servers and 1 extra ubuntu box to be used as load balancer.
+Load balancer IP: 10.0.15.11, Webservers IP addresses from 10.0.15.21, 22, 23.

 **Ansible**: The inventory along with right group is dynamically generated.
 I have also supplied ansible.cfg file which links to generated inventory and useful to run ansible locally.
 Used roles to have it organized and to have reusable pieces of code.